ayush-code303/SIH2025_HydroSnap_Team-GrayCode/README.md

 </div>

+## NOTE:
+ITS A SAMPLE COPY OF OUR FINAL WORK ON SIH 2025 PROJECT FOR PROOF AND VERIFICATION PURPOSE ONLY, NOT FOR COMMERCIAL USE.
+PLEASE DO NOT USE ANY CONTENT WITHOUT PERMISSION FROM THE ORIGINAL AUTHORS (TEAM - GRAYCODE).

+---

 ## 📌 Overview
 **HydroSnap** is a mobile-first solution to modernize and secure **river water-level monitoring** using **image processing, geofencing, and cloud integration**.
 It provides reliable, tamper-proof, and scalable data collection to support **flood forecasting, disaster preparedness, and water resource management**.